digikar99/reader/README.md

 ## Notes

+- `{"a" 1 "b" 2}` - hash tables use `'equal` as the default test.
+The intended test function (one of `(:eq :eql :equalp :equal)` can be specified as the first element of the literal syntax; conversely, these cannot be used as the first keys of the hash table.
+Besides providing with a choice, this also gets the indentation correct (see [Modification for emacs](#modifications-for-emacs).
 - `(setf [] ...)` does not work with alists and plists.
 Modifying alists and plists destructively would likely require compiler macros.
 - `λ` can take up to 3 arguments, and the remaining are captured by `&rest args`.
 Further, an optional integer (from 0 to 3 both inclusive) can be put in front of `λ` to indicate the number of arguments before `&rest args`: `(λ2(identity args) 1 2 3 4) => (3 4)` vs `(λ(identity args) 1 2 3 4) => (1 2 3 4)`